StreamingFlow/d4py_workflows/internal_extinction/README.md

 pip install mpi4py
 ```

-3. For the mpi mapping, we need to indicate **twice** the number of processes, using twice the -n flag -- one at te beginning and one at the end --:
+3. For the mpi mapping, we need to indicate **twice** the number of processes, using twice the -n flag (one at te beginning and one at the end ):

 ```
 mpiexec -n 10 dispel4py mpi dispel4py.examples.graph_testing.pipeline_test -i 20 -n 10